RoperoIvan/Dialogue-System/docs/index.md

 ## TODO 5:  Write a bad option to say and a node with the NPCs's angry response

 ### What do you have to do
+The TODO is in the Dialog.xml file.
+Now write something bad to tell our NPC.
+You will also have to write the angry NPC response.
+Remember to tell him that karma has our conversation tree with this NPC.
+Assign a negative value to the bad option and put a negative value also on the angry response of our NPC.

+Karma values:
+0 neutral karma
+-1 bad karma

 ### What you should see
+This TODO you can't check if did it right but in the next TODO you will be able.

 ## TODO 6:  Check the karma of the player

 ### What do you have to do
+In this ALL we will have to check how is the state of karma in the tree of dialogue.
+And act according to the result.
+If it is negative, the NPC will not want to talk to us.

+For that we will use two methods: CompareKarma and CheckForKarma.

+- The first is responsible for looking if the Karma with the npc is neutral or negative.

+- The second happens that the value of karma has the option chosen by the player and will update the karma value of the tree.

+- If CompareKarma is not fulfilled we must assign our currentNode pointer to the node that has a negative karma.
+That way the NPC will not let us talk with him unless we reset the dialogue with R.

 ### What you should see
+If we choose the option with bad karma if we talk again with the NPC giving the F1 key, the NPC will not want to talk to us unless we restart the conversation with the R key.

 <img src="https://github.com/RoperoIvan/Dialogue-System/blob/master/docs/Webpage%20images/Webp.net-gifmaker%20(6).gif?raw=true"/>